- Faculty and Staff Portal

 Year 1 Extended Essay at SFU.
 Approximate word length 10,000 (@250 words/page).

-The academic year at CUC begins in September and ends in late June.
+The academic year at the CUC begins in September and ends in late June.
+The program requirements at the CUC are as follows:

 - Media and Chinese Society: Theory, History, and Practice